adaptiverisk/arlog/_posts/2016-06-11-daily-opts.md

 However, the time of expiration of the single option needs to be selected carefully.
-The usual selection with expiration in the middle of the month is never optimal and can produce up to 4% errors for the premium or implied volatity.
+The usual selection with expiration in the middle of the month is never optimal and can produce up to 4% errors for the premium or implied volatility.
 It is much better to use an option that expires 13.9 days from the beginning of the month, however the errors in this case are still significant - 2%.
 The best method is to use an expiration date that changes depending on the time to delivery month _T_.
 With this method the errors fall below 0.4%.

-However this approach does not work well for deep out of the money options.
+However, this approach does not work well for deep out of the money options.

 You can download the [Mathematica notebook](/downloads/daily-option.nb) that was used to obtain the results for this blog post.
 With this notebook you can